To do our best to protect where we play - and do so much more - we’re focusing on four different areas;

 We no longer use bubble wrap to pack our online orders and have switched to fully recyclable ‘hexwrap’ paper.

-All of the paper for our store carrier bags and catalogues is either recycled or sustainably sourced.
+All of the paper for our store carrier bags and catalogues is either recycled or responsibly sourced.

 In the most recent Plastic Waste report published in March 2022, the UK Government continues to estimate that 5 million tonnes of plastic are used each year, of which nearly half is comprised of packaging.